kfeldmann/littlewing/README.md

 This nesting enables parameterized configurations that are easily cloned and/or reused.

-You can run `flop` on some initial commands and view the output to copy the references to use in subsequent commands.
-When you re-run `flop`, the previous commands that have already run will be skipped.
+You can run `lw` on some initial commands and view the output to copy the references to use in subsequent commands.
+When you re-run `lw`, the previous commands that have already run will be skipped.
 In this way, your work can be very iterative.

 Variables and output are all global.
 There is no local scope.

-There is no special concept of modules in Terraflop, but you can easily reuse parameterized configurations (see example-apps).
+There is no special concept of modules in Littlewing, but you can easily reuse parameterized configurations (see example-apps).
 The procedure is to create a reusable configuration snippet, place it in a commmon directory, and then symlink it into your application's configuration directory with